Political Science Major

 Tracks in Political Science (Optional)

-The specialized tracks help students select introductory and elective courses that correspond to their interests in law and politics or international politics.
+The specialized tracks help students select introductory and elective courses that correspond to their interests in international politics, law and politics or government and public service.
 Students majoring in political science are not required to declare a track.

 -